Poltergeist (website): Recognition

+Contents

+Initially, the portal focused on role-playing games, but soon content related to other types of fantasy appeared.
+The portal features articles and reviews of various media, some written by members of the editorial team, many by community members, who are rewarded for constructive activity with the portal's internal currency (szton tokens).

 Editors

-On 1 July 2010 Maciej Reputakowski became the editor-in-chief of the portal (before him, the function was claimed by Przemysław Prekurat).
-Before them, editors-in-chief were, in order: Tomasz Dzierżek, Maciej Dzierże, Rafał Błaszczak, Przemysław Prekurat and Piotr Brewczyński.
+Jan Popieluch is currently the website's seventh editor-in-chief.
+On July 1, 2010, Maciej Reputakowski became the website's sixth editor-in-chief, replacing Piotr Brewczyński, who was fifth.
+Before them, the position was held by Tomasz Dzierżek (first), Maciej Dzierżek (second), Rafał Błaszczak (third), and Przemysław Prekurat (fourth).

-Structurally, the editors groups of Poltergeist are divided into sub-editor groups, defined by a common topic, directed by sub editors-in-chief.

 Patronages

 Poltergeist patrons many publications of the Polish market - of books, comics and games.
 It also supports many conventions in Poland.

 Forum

 An integral part of the portal is a discussion forum.
 Poltergeist possesses one of the largest speculative fiction forums in Poland, with over 49000 registered users and almost 1 million posts.

 Blogs

+The site also serves as a blogging platform.
 Every registered user of Polter.pl can easily have their own personal blog integrated with the portal.
 As its peak, there were around 200 blog posts in a month.

 Rallies

-Editors of Poltergeist used to organize Poltergeist Rallies - week-long summer meetings during which people could meet with the editors and others fans of the portal.
+From 2007 to 2014 Poltergeist organized Poltergeist Rallies - week-long summer meetings during which people could meet with the editors and others fans of the portal.
 The Rally participance was free and open to everyone.